Kredle/FarmsteadHelper/calendar.md

 - Displays a legend to indicate event colors.
 - Utilizes **Moment.js** for date management.
 - Generates a yearly view with month-based grids.
+- Provides widgets to filter by category and sorts for better usability.

 ### **Event Categories & Colors:**